Microsoft’s Cognitive Services get customizable models for search, image classification and A/B testing

 “One of the things I noticed just in the past year — we shipped a lot of services and started talking to customers,” Microsoft’s Irving Kwong told me ahead of today’s announcement.
 “We find that Cognitive Services really hits a sweet spot because most companies just don’t have the resources to go build their own AI.”
 But while the whole mantra behind this platform has always been to democratize machine learning, most of the existing services aren’t able to adapt to a user’s needs.

-The custom vision service, for example, allows a company that wants to automatically inspect parts made in its factory to upload images of those parts and train a custom model to find defective ones.
+The custom vision service, for example, allows a company that wants to automatically track parts made in its factory to upload images of those parts and train a custom model to recognize them.
 They can upload those images through a web portal, so even a company that doesn’t have any machine learning specialists on staff should be able to work with this tool.

 The custom search engine is a bit of an odd one.
 It allows developers to build their own customized web search experiences without having to touch any code.
 The developer can decide which parts of the web the search engine can draw from, but the power of the service is in also featuring an AI that can help them find those sites.
 It’s worth noting that the service is completely ad-free.